 Overview and Context

-The purpose of this chapter is to set out the data requirements which apply both on exports from Ireland to the UK imports into the UK and exports from the UK to Ireland under the EU customs code which has been replicated UK law and will take effect on Brexit and under the existing EU customs code.
+The purpose of this article is to set out the data requirements which apply both on exports from Ireland to GB, imports into GB and exports from GB to Ireland under the EU customs code which has been replicated UK law and will take effect on Brexit and under the existing EU customs code.

 The custom dataset set out in this chapter is used almost all customs documents and not just import and export declarations.
 The so-called entry summary declaration and exit summary declaration which we mention in other chapters are effectively subsets of the full set of customs declarations.

 The E manifest which carriers for road, ship (including ferries) and aircraft have to furnish, include part of the dataset.
 The dataset for imports is a more extensive version of the dataset for exports.